 In honor of Chag Ha’matzot, Jewish Treats presents a little bit of information on matzah:

 Egg matzah is "enriched matzah."
 Since it is more extravagant, it fails to fulfill the requirement of "lechem oh’nee," bread of affliction (poverty).
-According to Jewish law, egg matzah may only be eaten on Passover by someone who is physically infirm, very young or very old, and has difficulty digesting regular matzah.
+According to Ashkenazi custom, egg matzah may only be eaten on Passover by someone who is physically infirm, very young or very old, and has difficulty digesting regular matzah.

 Depending on how they are prepared, flavored matzot (such as garlic and onion or grape) may or may not be Kosher for Passover.
 Please check the box for proper Kosher for Passover supervision.